Clear-Bible/ClearDashboard/installer/README.txt

 		Open up PowerShell
 		cd to the \ClearDashboard\src\ directory
 		run: gci -inc bin,obj -rec | rm -rec -force

+ARM64 BUILD - ENSURE THAT THE SIL.Machine and Clear.Engine are set to the Alpha builds

 11. Restore Nuget packages
 12. Rebuild the Solution